Apsu/DiffBot/README.md

 - The `Y` gear is attached to a screw nut which is able to rotate freely with the screw, as well as travel down the screw.
 - The `X` gear is attached to the `X` lead screw, and rotates with it, in place.

-When driving the `Y` screws in the same direction, they will attempt to drive the `X` gears in opposite directions, causing them to cog and lock.
+When driving the `Y` screws in the same direction, they will attempt to drive the `X` gears in opposite directions, causing both gears to cog and lock.
 This will allow the `Y` nuts to push the gearboxes along the `Y` guides.

-When driving the `Y` screws in opposite directions from each other, they will attempt to move each `Y` nut in opposite directions along `Y`, causing them to cog and lock.
+When driving the `Y` screws in opposite directions from each other, they will attempt to move each `Y` nut in opposite directions along `Y`, causing `Y` motion to lock.
 But they are still free to rotate in place, driving the `X` gears in the same direction, which will push the `X` carriage along the `X` guide.

 A detailed view of a proposed gearbox design is provided: ![gearbox](Gearbox.png)

 > Care was taken to ensure that both the nuts and gears are preloaded against backlash, as well as providing low-friction mating surfaces and bosses, for pieces that have to rotate against each other.
 Clamping and insertion points are provided for pieces that have to rotate together.
 The following section discusses backlash in detail.

+Lastly, the lead screws' `lead` specification dictates how far a driven nut will travel per revolution.
+It does not apply when the nut is spinning with the screw, but in this design, when the `Y` nuts spin in place, the equal-sized gears transmit the rotation to the `X` screw, which drives the `X` carriage via its own nut.
+Therefore both axes are driven at the same mm/revolution rate that the screw `lead` dictates.

+> See the H-Bot comparison for details about why a higher screw lead is preferable for dealing with the cogging forces of differential drives.

 ## Backlash